fabiangunzinger/online-experiments/chapters/stats_of_online_experiments.md

 $$
 The only way to make progress is to assume what we need: that potential outcomes for unit $i$ are a function only of the treatment level unit $i$ itself receives and independent of (i) treatment assignment of other units and (ii) the form and administration of the treatment. (i) above is referred to as "no interference" in the literature, (ii) as "no hidden variations of treatment".

 That assumption is SUTVA, the Stable Unit Treatment Value Assumption.
-It ensures that the potential outcomes for each unit and each treatment level are well-defined functions of the unit index and the treatment level – "treatment value" in the assumption's name refers to potential outcome.
+It ensures that the potential outcomes for each unit and each treatment level are well-defined functions of the unit index and the treatment level only – that for a given unit and treatment level, the potential outcome is well-defined and, thus, "stable" [@rubin1980randomization].

 Note that (ii) does not mean that a treatment level has to take the same form for all units, even though it is often misinterpreted to mean that.
 What we need is that $Y_i(W_i)$ is a clearly defined function for all $i$ and all possible treatment levels $W_i \in \{0, 1\}$.
 For this to be the case, it must be the case that there are no different forms of possible treatments, the potential outcome for each for is the same so that the differences are irrelevant, or that the experienced form is random so that the expected outcome across all units remains stable.

-[todo]
-In the context of our e-commerce app experiment, SUTVA means that potential outcomes for all customers are independent of treatment assignment of their partners (no interference) and that there their precise experience is pinned down by their mobile device and remains stable over time.
+In the context of our e-commerce app experiment, the non-interference part of SUTVA means that potential outcomes for all customers are independent of treatment assignment of all other customers – very much including family members and friends and the no-hidden-variation part means that there their precise experience is pinned down by their mobile device and remains stable over time: there are no accidental server-side bugs that creates different background colours and the it is either clear whether a customer uses an Android or iOS app (or the experience is identical).
+But, again, SUTVA does not require that the active treatment looks exactly the same on iOS and Android apps just that for each unit in our experiment, their experience if they are part of the active treatment is pinned down.
-Link to three elements above:
-(i) My partner treatment assignment
-(ii) Accidental server-side bug that creates different background colours for button (iii) Web-browser I use to view site

 Why is this important?
 We want to know what happened if we rolled out our policy to everyone compared to if we didn't roll it out to anyone.
 To have any hope of estimating this we can't have treatment level's vary over time or depending on circumstances, but need them to be pinned down for each unit.
 (In the context of Tech, this would mean that the experience of a feature for a given user is pinned down by, say, the size of their phone screen and the app version they use, which, by and large, is plausible.)